A framework for second-order parton showers: Shower Framework

 Generalising this formalism to use NNLO subtraction terms requires the introduction of the one-loop correction to $a_3^0$, call it $a_3^1$, as well as the tree-level double-emission antenna function, $a_4^0$.
 Explicit forms for all second-order antennae in QCD can be found in~\cite{GehrmannDeRidder:2005cm}, including their pole structure and factorisation properties in all single- and double-unresolved limits\footnote{Note that, for the 4-parton antenna functions, \cite{GehrmannDeRidder:2005cm} only provides explicit formulae summed over permutations of identical gluons.
 These must then subsequently be partitioned into individual (sub-antenna) contributions from each permutation separately.}.
 Note that $a_3^1$ contains explicit singularities which appear as poles in $\epsilon$ in dimensional regularisation.
 These are cancelled by the poles in $a_4^0$ upon integration of one unresolved parton (while logarithms beyond those generated at LL will in general remain).

 By analogy with \eqRef{eq:sud}, we define the differential branching probability as

-where $Q^2(\Phi_4)$ denotes the hardest clustering scale in $\Phi_4$, with the softer one being integrated over.
+where $\Delta^1$ is the ${\cal O}(\alpha_s)$ term in the expansion of $\Delta(Q_0^2,Q^2)$, which would otherwise be double-counted, and $Q^2(\Phi_4)$ denotes the hardest clustering scale in $\Phi_4$, with the softer one being integrated over.
 Specifically, for a double clustering of $4 \to 3 \to 2$ partons, we define $Q(\Phi_4) \equiv \mathrm{max}(Q_4,Q_3)$; for an ordinary strongly ordered history, it is thus equal to the resolution scale of the clustered 3-parton configuration, $Q_3$, while for an unordered sequence, it is the 4-parton resolution scale, $Q_4$.

 We now come to the central part of our proposal: how to re-organise eq.~(\ref{eq:sudNLO}) in terms of finite branching probabilities (as mentioned above, the $a_3^1$ term and the integral over $a_4^0$ are separately divergent), expressed in shower variables and allowing iterated $2\to 3$ splittings and direct $2\to 4$ ones to coexist with the correct limiting behaviours (and no double counting) for both single- and double-unresolved emissions.